The Hirst Park Videos

 When Hirst Park Middle School arrived with a team of young investigative journalists and their plan to make a series of video features, we took the educational role of the project in a slightly different direction!

 The student crew were there from day one, as the excavators began removing the sand from the site, and filmed at regular intervals (including one shoot during the school summer break) until the excavations were complete.
 Six months after the original excavations finished, storms and tidal surges battered the coast and the erosion revealed some new and exciting archaeology.
-Clive and his team returned for an investigation which lasted a few days.
-We were delighted to be asked to make a follow up film covering this.
+Clive and his team returned for an investigation that lasted a few days.
+We were delighted to be asked to make a follow-up film covering this.
 It was a great opportunity for our Year 8 students to pass on their media skills to our new Year 7 crew.

-Of course this isn't just an exercise in pointing a camera!
+Of course, this isn’t just an exercise in pointing a camera!
 The research, the questions, analysing the interviews and the thread of the edit is all the work of the media crew which makes the process a valuable educational tool.
 And I must stress that the videos you see here are very much the work of the students.
 We even include shots of the crew at work in the videos as proof!